dgrisham/bf-nim/README.md

 Brainfuck (the main advantage of this is the ability to repeat characters with a number, e.g. writing `++++` (`bf`) as `+4` (`pybf`).

+There are also comments in `nim.pybf` roughly explaining what's happening throughout.

 To build:

 ```